n-szulc/fingeRNAt/README.md

 Detects atoms fulfilling SMARTS conditions for the receptor and all ligands.

-Checks if distance between atoms fulfilling receptor's second SMARTS and first ligand's SMARTS is within the provided distance range.
+Checks if the distance between atoms fulfilling receptor's second SMARTS and first ligand's SMARTS is within the provided distance range.
 If so, the angle between the receptor's atom 1 - receptor's atom 2 - ligand's atom 1 is calculated.

-If it's value is within the provided angle no 1 range, the angle between the receptor's atom 2 - ligand's atom 1 - ligand's atom 2 is calculated.
-If it's value is within the provided angle no 2 range, the interaction is detected.
+If its value is within the provided angle no 1 range, the angle between the receptor's atom 2 - ligand's atom 1 - ligand's atom 2 is calculated.
+If its value is within the provided angle no 2 range, the interaction is detected.

-> **_NOTE:_** If atoms that do not belong to the receptor (e.g. ions/water present in the structure) will be found for any of the receptor's SMARTS, or atoms belonging to receptor's residue with < 4 atoms, they will not be considered.
+> **_NOTE:_** If atoms that do not belong to the receptor (e.g., ions/water present in the structure) will be found for any of the receptor's SMARTS or atoms belonging to the receptor's residue with < 4 atoms, they will not be considered.

-> **_NOTE 2:_** In case two SMARTS are given for the receptor/ligand, receptor's atom 1 and receptor's atom 2 (and/or ligand's atom 1 and ligand's atom 2) will be considered only if bound (this will be detected by the fingeRNAt).
+> **_NOTE 2:_** If two SMARTS are given for the receptor/ligand, receptor's atom 1 and receptor's atom 2 (and/or ligand's atom 1 and ligand's atom 2) will be considered only if bound (this will be detected by the fingeRNAt).

 Example:
 ```yaml